alexyoung/jadedown/README.md

 ## Examples

-There are some rough examples I used to developer the basic lexer and parser, which can be found in `test/fixtures/`.
+There are some rough examples I used to develop the basic lexer and parser; these can be found in `test/fixtures/`.

 ## Installation